b72u68/fileeter/README.md

 ### Theme

-There are two available themes: Light (default) and Dark (to protect your weak progammer's eyes).
+There are two available themes: Light (default) and Dark (to protect your weak programmer's eyes).
 You can toggle between them by using the button on the top right.

 ### Filter by Difficulties